Clubfoot can be classified as either of the following:

 Parker et al pooled data from several birth defects surveillance programs (6139 cases of clubfoot) to better estimate the prevalence of clubfoot and investigate its risk factors.
-The overall prevalence of clubfoot was 1.29 per 1,000 livebirths, with 1.38 among non-Hispanic whites, 1.30 among Hispanics, and 1.14 among non-Hispanic blacks or African Americans.
+The overall prevalence of clubfoot was 1.29 per 1000 live births, with figures of 1.38 among non-Hispanic whites, 1.30 among Hispanics, and 1.14 among non-Hispanic blacks or African Americans.
 Maternal age, parity, education, and marital status were significantly associated with clubfoot, along with maternal smoking and diabetes.

 Approximately 50% of clubfeet in newborns can be corrected nonoperatively.
 Ponseti has reported an 89% success rate using his technique (including an Achilles tenotomy); others have reported success rates of 10-35%.
 One study analyzed the correction progression of patients with idiopathic clubfeet after the Ponseti technique.
 The data indicated that successive castings resulted in reduced cavus and medial crease with a gradual correction of midfoot rotation, adduction, and heel varus.
 Interestingly, heel equinus improved concurrent with midfoot variables and also with final casting.

 Most series report 75-90% satisfactory results of operative treatment (appearance and function of the foot).
 The amount of motion in the joints of the foot and ankle correlates with the degree of patient satisfaction.
 [16, 17, 18]